 Today you'll depart Portugal's mainland and fly to Madeira Island—part of a tiny archipelago (four islands) in the mid-Atlantic, just northwest of Africa.
-To get there, you'll be picked up from your hotel and transferred to the airport for your flight to the capital city called Funchal located on the main island (Madeira).
+You'll be picked up from your hotel and transferred to the airport for your flight to the capital city, Funchal, located on the main island (Madeira).
 Make sure to snag a window seat and take advantage of the stunning views as you land.

 Day 7-9: Explore Madeira Island

-For an active day-trip, you can head downhill to the village of Curral das Freiras (Nun's Valley) by foot.
-The steeply-situated village—once the sanctuary for a convent of nuns hiding from pirates—offers a network of foot and mule trails with scenic overlooks, as well as local delicacies to sample, like chestnut cakes and a cherry-infused liqueur.
+For an active day trip, you can head downhill to the village of Curral das Freiras (Nun's Valley) by foot.
+The steeply-situated village—once the sanctuary for a convent of nuns hiding from pirates—offers a network of foot and mule trails with scenic overlooks and local delicacies to sample, like chestnut cakes and a cherry-infused liqueur.

 Day 10: Fly from Funchal to Lisbon